Otaru

 During the occupation, the Japanese military was air bombed but suffered no serious damage.
 A military photographer, Kichiyoshi Sugiyama, took pictures of the friendly association between Japanese soldiers and local children.
 After two months of occupation, the Hozumi regiment was ordered to move from Attu to Kiska Island.
 As they feared possible information leaks from the Aleuts in Attu after their departure, they decided to relocate all of them to Japan.

-The 42 Aleuts (one of them died on the ship) were lodged in small rooms of roughly 14 square meters in a dormitory for single employees of the National Railroad in Wakatake-Cho, Otaru City in Hokkaido.
+The 42 Aleuts (one of them died on the ship) were lodged in small rooms of roughly 14 square meters in a dormitory for single employees of the National Railroad in Wakatake-Cho, Otaru City, in Hokkaido.
 A local policeman lived with them as custodian.
 Although not mandatory, they worked for a soap factory one kilometer from the dormitory from 9:30 in the morning to 4:00 in the afternoon and were paid one yen a day.

 However, they found Japanese food poor in comparison with the abundant salmon, seal and whale of Attu.
 After their return, an American newspaper cited them as complaining that they were fed smelly fish and rotten vegetables, but these were in fact dried fish and pickled vegetables.
 Although some bread and meat was rationed, on the whole they could not adapt to the local diet and often became sick.
 Since their first contact with Russians in the 18th century, the Aleut population had sharply decreased from originally 20,000 to 2,000 by the 1940s due to the spread of small pox, syphilis and tuberculosis.